1-Rep Max Calculator 💪

 How to calculate your one rep max

-Our 1RM calculator will then determine your one-repetition maximum, and also show you how many repetitions you should be able to do with 50%, 60%, 70%, 80%, and 90% of your 1 rep max.
+Our 1RM calculator will determine your one-repetition maximum, and also show you how many repetitions you should be able to do with 50%, 60%, 70%, 80%, and 90% of your 1 rep max.
 All of the predictions are based on the chosen method.

 One rep. max. formulas